 - Indespensable for our immune system, the heart, the nervous system.

-- Sardines, anchovies, cow liver, chicken or lamb, oysters, mackerel, mussels, salmon, tuna, cod.
+- Sardines, anchovies, cow liver, chicken or lamb, oysters, mackerel, mussels, salmon, tuna, and cod.

 Fruit That Increase Thyroid Production